octo-technology/OpenTezos/docs/tezos-basics/introduction.md

 * Self-amending governance: avoiding *hard forks* (e.g. *Ethereum / Ethereum Classic*)
 * LPoS consensus mechanism: that consumes far less energy
-* Smart contracts codes can be written with "*Michelson*" language: to allows for [Formal Verification](https://en.wikipedia.org/wiki/Formal_verification)
+* Smart contracts codes can be written with "*Michelson*" language: allows for [Formal Verification](https://en.wikipedia.org/wiki/Formal_verification)

 ## What have we learned so far?
 In this first chapter, we learned the context of Tezos's creation and about its aim to enhance the capabilities of blockchains.
 We also learned how the fundraiser took place and how the community uses it to promote the network.